Health Care Department Operations Manual

 • The Supervising Dentist (SD) shall be responsible for the management, accountability, administration, and issuance of medications in dental LCCs.

-• The CEO, CSE, PIC, CNE, or SD, or their designees, are responsible for correcting identified medication management deficiencies within their respective health care service areas.
+• The Chief Executive Officer (CEO), CSE, PIC, CNE, and SD shall collaborate to correct identified medication management deficiencies within their respective health care service areas.

 • Procedure